joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

 2. The alphabet letters represent the day of the month based on their index number in the (English) alphabet.
 3. Since the alphabet is 26 letters long, for numbers 27 until 31, vowels with a circumflex (Â,Ê,Î,Ô,Û) are used.
 4. For the number 29 an additional notation exist: the letter --Ñ. (For the time being, --Ñ and --Î may be used interchangeably while the spec is in draft, until a benefit of one above the other is found.
 One could use --Ñ to explicitly reference to a leap day, like T2Ñ.
 To be continued.)
 5. [Extension] --Ž refers to "the last day of the month".
 Depending on the month, --Ž refers to 30 or 31 or in case of the month February to 28 or 29.
-(This allows the user to refer to the last day of the Month without needing to figure out which number fits which Month nor counting knuckels.)
+(This allows the user to refer to the last day of the Month without needing to figure out which number fits which Month nor counting knuckles.)

 | Letter | = Day of Month | Letter  | = Day of Month                   |
 | ---------: | -------------- | ----------: | -------------------------------- |